AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_key_metrics"
->title="Key Metrics template"
+>title="View a report that shows the page views, visits, and unique visitors metrics side by side.
+Data is shown over a period of time and compared with prior periods."
->abstract="View a report that shows the page views, visits, and unique visitors metrics side by side.
-Data is shown over a period of time and compared with prior periods. <br/>**This can help you** compare these important metrics to gain a more complete picture of the number of unique people visiting the site, the number of times pages were visited, and the number of sessions.<br/>**Based on what you learn, you might** do any number of things, like assess the average number of pages each person viewed when visiting the site in a given week or month, and how that changed during certain times of the year or before and after marketing campaigns were run. <br/>This template uses the Day dimension, Page Views metric, Visits metric, and the Unique Visitors metric."
+>abstract="**This can help you** compare these important metrics to gain a more complete picture of the number of unique people visiting the site, the number of times pages were visited, and the number of sessions.<br/>**Based on what you learn, you might** do any number of things, like assess the average number of pages each person viewed when visiting the site in a given week or month, and how that changed during certain times of the year or before and after marketing campaigns were run. <br/>This template uses the Day dimension, Page Views metric, Visits metric, and the Unique Visitors metric."

 <!-- markdownlint-enable MD034 -->